-Instead, to explain this behavior, we consider the effect of the DC electric field in the junction influencing the band bending.
-As the DC field scales with the tip-sample distance, the band bending and, hence, the out-of-plane dipole change.
-The latter should affect the THz excitation of the phonons, which primarily have a dipole moment in the same direction.
-As shown in Fig.\ref{fig:defect_effect}c, d, decreasing the tip-sample distance alters the intensity ratio of the two phonon modes, suggesting that the in-plane shear and out-of-plane breathing mode respond differently to the perpendicular field.
-(A more systematic set of spectra at different distances is shown in Fig.\,S4).
+Instead, to explain this behavior, we consider the transient charge distribution at the surface and how this may influence the excitation efficiency.
+The total electric field in the junction, which consists of the tip-induced band bending $E_\mathrm{BB}$ due to the difference in the work functions of the tip and the sample, the applied DC electric field $E_\mathrm{DC}$ and the THz field $E_\mathrm{THz}(t)$: $E_\mathrm{tot}$ = $E_\mathrm{THz}(t)$ + $E_\mathrm{DC}$ + $E_\mathrm{BB}$.
+We note that it is non-trivial to determine $E_\mathrm{BB}$ in an STM junction.
+Since the work functions of Ag (4.2-4.7\,eV, depending on crystallographic termination of the tip) and 2H-MoTe$_2$ (4.1-4.4\,eV) are nearly the same \cite{shimada_work_1994, jones_band_2022}, $E_\mathrm{BB}$ is expected to be small.

+To illustrate the tip- and field-induced dipole, we present energy diagrams for two regimes at either side of the flat band ($V_\mathrm{FB}$) condition (Fig.\,\ref{fig:defect_effect}E and F).
+In both cases, the applied bias voltage shifts the band relative to the flat-band condition, where the work function difference between tip and the sample is compensated by the applied $V_\mathrm{b}$.

+For $V_\mathrm{b}$ > $V_\mathrm{FB}$ (Fig.\,\ref{fig:defect_effect}E), the bands bend upward, creating a charge depletion region at the MoTe${_2}$ surface and a surface dipole.
+The THz electric field couples to the Mo and Te ions via Coulomb interaction, accelerates them, and thus triggers coherent ionic vibrations (phonons).
+Because of the DC bias voltage variation, the static charge distribution is modified, which also modifies the effective charge of the ions and, thus, the phonon excitation efficiency.
+While we cannot make any quantitative statements on the charge distributions, this model captures the changes on the (relative) intensities of the phonon modes on the pristine surface.

+In this band alignment, the defect states at positive bias voltage ($d_\mathrm{1}$) have only a little effect on the charge distribution and, consequently, on the excitation of the in-plane shear and out-of-plane breathing modes.
+Likewise, occupied defect states at negative bias do not alter the local charge distribution significantly as long as they remain below the chemical potential.
+As a result, the phonon spectra of defect and pristine areas are similar at positive bias voltage (Fig.\,\ref{fig:FFT_compare}).